hrasto/hrasto.github.io/content/posts/spinning-rasta-v3.md

 ### 4. The Emptiness Machine — Linkin Park
 **BPM:** 92 &nbsp;·&nbsp; **effort: 4/6** &nbsp;·&nbsp; [Spotify](https://open.spotify.com/track/2PnlsTsOTLE5jnBnNe2K0A)

-Getting to the moderately hard to hard zone.
-Should feel like a considerable effort but not an all-out one.
+Getting to the moderately-hard to hard zone: should feel like a considerable effort but not an all-out one.
 Two intervals, each about 1 minute, with a very short recovery inbetween (riders should "stay on hold").
-Similar structure as song #2 otherwise.
+(Similar structure as song #2.)

 |#| start | end | dur | ⬆ | ±res | notes |
 |-|-------|-----|-----|---|------|-------|